Iowa IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in Iowa?

 Iowa IOLTA trust accounts are governed by Iowa Rules of Professional Conduct Rule 32:1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Iowa IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Iowa IOLTA program.

 How often must Iowa attorneys reconcile their IOLTA accounts?